-In March 2019, CN adopted a planning proposal to rezone Fort Wallace to allow a mix of housing types.
+On 13 September 2019, a planning proposal to rezone Fort Wallace to allow a mix of housing types was gazetted.
 The proposal focuses development on lands already disturbed and of a coastal character.
 The bulk and scale proposed will protect important views to heritage features and the coastline.
-This has been forwarded to DPE for finalising.